skryukov/inertia_rails-contrib/docs/guide/manual-visits.md

 import { router } from '@inertiajs/svelte'

 router.post('/users', data, {
-  preserveState: (page) => Object.keys(page.props.errors).length,
+  preserveState: (page) => page.props.someProp === 'value',
 })
 ```

 :::

-For convenience, the `post`, `put`, `patch`, `delete`, and `reload` methods all set the `preserveState` option to `true` by default.

 ## Scroll preservation

 When navigating between pages, Inertia mimics default browser behavior by automatically resetting the scroll position of the document body (as well as any [scroll regions](/guide/scroll-management.md#scroll-regions) you've defined) back to the top of the page.

-However, you may use the `preserveScroll` option to disable this behavior.
+You can disable this behaviour by setting the `preserveScroll` option to `false`.

 :::tabs key:frameworks
 == Vue 2